Transformers · OrevateAI

 Think of it this way: the grantor is the source of the transfer.
 They have the authority and the legal right to give away what is being transferred.
 This could be an individual selling their home, a company transferring ownership of a piece of equipment, or even a government entity granting land use rights.

-Expert Tip: Always check the grantor’s legal name and ensure it perfectly matches their identification and any existing property records.
-A simple typo can create significant legal hurdles down the line, potentially invalidating the transfer.
+Expert Tip: Always verify the grantor’s full legal name and ensure it precisely matches their identification documents and any existing property records.
+A minor discrepancy can create significant legal hurdles, potentially invalidating the transfer or causing lengthy delays in title resolution.

 Understanding the Grantee